parMaster/rebootd/README.md

 # rebootd - A simple reboot daemon for Linux
 rebootd is a simple reboot daemon for Linux.
-It supposed to be run as systemd service and will reboot the system if network is inreachable for a certain amount of time.
+It supposed to be run as systemd service and will reboot the system if network is unreachable for a certain amount of time (failed to GET a certain url).

 ## Installation